Biden warns mounted Border Patrol agents charging migrants in Del Rio sector: 'Those people will pay'

 On Tuesday, Vice President Kamala Harris said she supported an investigation and was "deeply troubled" by the allegations.

-Senate Majority Leader Chuck Schumer decried "images of inhumane treatment of Haitian migrants by Border Patrol—including the use of whips."
+Senate Majority Leader Chuck Schumer, D-N.Y., decried "images of inhumane treatment of Haitian migrants by Border Patrol—including the use of whips."

 The agents involved have since been moved to administrative duty.

-The narrative that the agents used "whips" has continued to gather steam among activists and left-wing Democrats, who have then infused a racial narrative into the mix, given that the Haitians are Black.
+The narrative that the agents used "whips" has continued to gather steam among activists and left-wing Democrats, who have then infused a racial narrative into the encounters involving Haitian migrants.

 "What we witnessed takes us back hundreds of years," Rep. Maxine Waters, D-Calif., said this week.
-"What we witnessed was worse than what we witnessed in slavery … cowboys with their reins, again, whipping black people."
+"What we witnessed was worse than what we witnessed in slavery … cowboys with their reins, again, whipping Black people."

-As those claimed to continue to move forward, without evidence, agents expressed anger to Fox News about the move, which they said will make them less safe.
+"This is insane.
+The agents did nothing wrong," one agent responded to Fox News.

 HARRIS ‘DEEPLY TROUBLED’ BY IMAGES OF BORDER PATROL AGENTS ON HORSEBACK BLOCKING MIGRANTS, AGENTS RESPOND

-"It will make patrolling extremely difficult along with security.
-This is insane.
-The agents did nothing wrong," one agent told Fox.

-Meanwhile, former acting CBP Commissioner Mark Morgan tore into Mayorkas, accusing of throwing agents "under the bus."
+On Friday, former acting CBP Commissioner Mark Morgan, who served during the Trump administration, tore into Biden.

-"It's reckless, it's irresponsible, it’s unconscionable and this guy has got to go," he told Fox News.
-"He continues to lie to the American people about the basic pieces of information he should know, he lies about why he doesn't have it, and now he’s absolutely lost the respect of every single Border Patrol agent under his charge because of what he’s done."
+"The Border Patrol agents been have abandoned, scapegoated, and thrown under the bus by their own Secretary and now vilified by the President of the United States," he said.
+"They have been condemned, careers ruined, and reputations irreparably harmed without any due process -- all to distract from the out of control catastrophic crisis at our southern border.
+I'm pissed."

 Fox News' Bill Melugin and Peter Hasson contributed to this report.